-State of Brazil.
-We can say something similar for the State of Brazil and the United Nations (see Figure 4).
-The State of Brazil is affiliated to the UN via the role of State Member defined in the Charter of the United Nations.
+State of Brazil) defines the role of Brazilian Federal Unit.
+In this way the State of Espirito Santo is affiliated to the State of Brazil.
+We can say something similar for the State of Brazil and the UN (see Figure 4).
+The State of Brazil is affiliated to the UN via the role of State Member defined in the Charter of the UN.
 This shows also that the affiliation relation is not necessarily transitive: the fact that Espirito Santo is affiliated to Brazil and Brazil is affiliated to the UN does not imply that Espirito Santo is (at least directly) affiliated to the UN.
-In this way we can have a sort of complex chain of affiliation relations among agents and organizations, as shown in Figure 5, where Renata (a physical agent) belongs to the jurisdiction of Espirito Santo and to the State of Brazil, Espirito Santo is a member of the State of Brazil and the State of Brazil is a member of the UN.
+In this way we can have a sort of complex chain of affiliation relations among agents and organisations, as shown in Figure 5, where Renata (a physical agent) belongs to the jurisdiction of Espirito Santo and to the State of Brazil, Espirito Santo is a member of the State of Brazil and the State of Brazil is a member of the UN.

 We surely believe that this is not enough.
-In order to deal whit the complexity of inter-organizational relations much more work is needed, but at the same time we believe that this could be a basis in order to accomplish this very difficult task.
-In section 7 we try to lay down some hypoteses on this topic.
+In order to deal with the complexity of inter-organisational relations much more work is needed, but at the same time we believe that this could be a basis in order to accomplish this very difficult task.
+In Section 7 we try to lay down some hypotheses on this topic.